 Just because it is a leafy green does not mean it is a good staple everyday green.
 The main types of lettuce that are often fed to dragons daily are Iceberg and Romaine.
 These have little to no nutritional value and are compared to eating water.
 Don't waste your money, walk a few steps over to another section at the grocery produce department and get Collard, Mustard, Dandelion or Turnip Greens instead.

 Not a Super Food for Dragons

-Never under any circumstances feed a bearded dragon Avocado.
-Avocado are toxic to dragons and can even cause death.
+NEVER: feed a bearded dragon Avocado.
+Avocado are toxic to dragons and can cause death.

 NEVER: feed a bearded dragon a firefly aka "lightening bug" and never take them outside when fireflies are out because they will eat them accidentally.
 There is a chemical that is fatal to dragons called adenosine triphosphate in the insect, it is part of what makes the firefly glow.
 Please do not for any reason feed your dragon one of these insects, it will kill them.

 Photos from google images

 The photos below are from a little dragon that got very lucky and did live after accidentally eating a firefly, but only because its owners took it to an emergency vet right away.